15 Signs You’re Living in a Bad Neighborhood

 3. Poorly Maintained Properties

-Look for homes or buildings with broken windows, peeling paint, overgrown yards, or structural damage.
+In a bad neighborhood, you'll notice homes or buildings with broken windows, peeling paint, overgrown yards, or structural damage.
 Neglected properties signal a lack of community investment and can attract pests and vermin, creating health hazards.

 4. Trash and Litter